LISA AIRD - Vocals and Guitar

 In the beginning…

 It all started in 1987 after Steve had come back from a European tour with his Anarcho-punk band Political Asylum.
 Looking to form a metal band he found Angie.
-Many bass players, drummers, one second guitarist and one keyboard player later we have the line up that has reformed now.
+Many bass players, drummers, one second guitarist and one keyboard player later we formed the classic line up that recorded the debut album.

 Dues dutifully paid, travelling in the back of transits up and down the country, meeting lots of great lifetime friends (now families) along the way.
 Seeing Red's musical milestones started with being asked to write and record an ident for the new Edinburgh Rock Show on Radio Forth, hosted by DJ Mike Sword.
 This was recorded during the same sessions for their first demos at Pier House Studios in Edinburgh with producer Ian Beveridge.
 The outstanding Follower was the main track laid down in those sessions.